 How Rising Rates Are Reshaping the Housing Market

-Many homeowners are exploring longer-term fixed-rate products to lock in stability amid uncertain rate movements.
+Changes in Remortgaging Behaviour: Many homeowners are considering longer-term fixed-rate products to provide greater certainty in an evolving rate environment.

-These market changes highlight the importance of strategic planning when buying, selling, or remortgaging in 2025.
+These shifts underline the importance of strategic financial planning when considering a purchase, sale, or remortgage.

 Conclusion